swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-41-setup-label-studio.md

    Select all the images from the `extra-data/extra_data` folder you downloaded earlier.

-    !!! tip
+    !!! tip "Tip for WSL2 users"

-        For WSL2 users, the Linux distribution is accessible through the `\\wsl.localhost\` address in the file explorer.
+        The Linux distribution is accessible through the `\\wsl.localhost\` address in the file explorer.
+The current directory can also be opened directly from the shell with the `explorer.exe .` command.

     ![Label Studio Data Import](../assets/images/label-studio-data-import.png)